AmeeJoshi-MCA/Restaurant-App-/README.md

-# Just Take away Demo By Amee Joshi
+# Restaurant Demo By Amee Joshi

 This repository contains a Restaurant app that implements MVVM architecture using Kotlin, coroutines, Live Data,ViewModel,Data Binding, Repositories etc.